Simply connected varieties in characteristic $p>0$: Algebraization of formal morphisms and formal subbundles, by Jean-Beno it Bost

-The following Theorem is probably well-known, but for lack of a suitable reference, we include a proof.
-The special case when the inclusion morphism $H_1 \cap \ldots \cap H_e \hra X$ is a regular imbedding of codimension $e$, is alluded to by Fulton and Hansen in \cite{FultonHansen79}, p.
-161.
+The following theorem is an avatar of the classical connectedness theorem of Fulton-Hansen \cite{FultonHansen79}.
+Actually, its special case when the inclusion morphism $H_1 \cap \ldots \cap H_e \hra X$ is a regular imbedding of codimension $e$, is alluded to by Fulton and Hansen in \cite{FultonHansen79}, p.
+161. The general case is essentially established by Debarre in \cite{Debarre96}.

 \begin{theorem} Let $X$ be an integral projective $k$-scheme, $e$ a positive integer, and $H_1, \dots, H_e$ ample effective Cartier divisors on $X$.

 For any integral proper $k$-scheme $X'$ and any $k$-morphism $f: X' \lra X$ such that